moj-analytical-services/our-coding-standards/minimum_standards.md

 **Unit testing** ||
-Unit tests exist that test the overall model, but not individual functions | All | Unit tests Unit tests exist at the function level, which test a range of parameters  | Medium + |
+Unit tests exist that test the overall model, but not individual functions | All | Unit tests Unit tests exist at the function level, which test a range of parameters  | Medium + | You should have reached code coverage of at least 75% | Medium + | Higher code coverage means that more routes through you code have been checked.
+Low code coverage is a bad sign, high code coverage is not necessarily a good thing.

 ### Advice for re-usable, packages and modules: